 Can I pay my whole EER account balance?

 Victory Electric realizes some members might want flexibility on paying for the EER.
 Therefore, yes, any member has the option to pay the EER balance in-full at any time over the next 24 months.
 A member can pay the EER balance in-full at any time over the 24 months, but you MUST call or visit our office.
+Members who pay the balance in-full will only be responsible for the interest incurred through that specific billing period.
 Victory Electric must manually apply the extra payment toward your EER balance, and if we aren’t notified, it will simply appear as a credit on the next month’s bill.

 How does the EER affect budget billing?